renerocksai/slides/README.md

 - virtual laser pointer in different sizes

-See it in action: We activate and resize the laserpointer, navigate to a slide, open the editor, make and save the changes, then close the editor.
+See it in action: We activate and resize the laserpointer, navigate to a slide, open the editor, make and save changes to the subtitle of the last slide, then close the editor.

 https://user-images.githubusercontent.com/30892199/118730194-83dddf00-b837-11eb-988a-677a63f5d139.mp4